⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 • Optional learn-to-earn — turn play into practice you choose.

-Read next: PixelVoxel vs Minecraft · Is Minecraft safe for a 6-year-old? · The safe Minecraft alternative for kids · Play it free
+Read next: Co-play: 15 minutes that change screens · PixelVoxel vs Minecraft · Is Minecraft safe for a 6-year-old? · The safe Minecraft alternative for kids · A safe multiplayer game for kids · Play it free